 Qualification: Nominees should be a Biology major selected on the basis of his/her independent research project by Biology faculty Supported by contribution from friends of Dr. Mark Diamond.

 Jane and Arch Reid Endowed Scholarship

-Qualification: Nominees must be a Biology major with Adolescent Ed certification pursuing a career as a biology teacher.
+Qualification: Nominees must be a junior Biology major with Adolescent Ed certification pursuing a career as a biology teacher.
 Selection is made by the Biology Department.
 Endowed by Mrs. Jane Reid and her husband, the late Emeritus Professor Dr. Archibald Reid.
 The recipient must be enrolled at SUNY Geneseo for the following fall semester.

 Dr. Lucien A. Potenza Memorial Scholarship